Despite declining college enrollment, “Class of 2023” undeterred by pandemic

 Dr. Angela Sivadon, Senior Vice President and Chief Academic Officer of Tulsa Community College said the 2008 recession had a big impact on birth rates.

-"We've been watching that and been kind of preparing for that enrollment cliff to come in 2025, well then the pandemic hit and kind of exacerbated that,” Sivadon said.
+"We've been watching that and been kind of preparing for that enrollment cliff to come in 2025, well then the pandemic hit and kind of exacerbated that,” said Sivadon.

-"I think the community college is going to be one of the answers to help this country recover from during the pandemic.”
+"I think the community college is going to be one of the answers to help this country recover from during the pandemic," said Sivadon.

 The state's two largest universities, OU and OSU have struggled to grow undergraduate, in state enrollment numbers over the last ten years, but they haven't been hit as hard.

-According numbers from OU, their Norman campus recorded a 10% decline in undergraduate, resident enrollment over last decade, whereas OSU actually saw a 4.7%increase at its Stillwater campus in terms of undergraduate resident students.
+According numbers from OU, their Norman campus recorded a 10 percent decline in undergraduate, resident enrollment over last decade, whereas OSU actually saw a 4.7 percent increase at its Stillwater campus in terms of undergraduate resident students.

 Regional universities, like Rogers State and Northeastern State University have taken the biggest hit over the last decade.

-According to numbers I received from Rogers State University, fall enrollment numbers for their university system show a 37% drop in undergraduate, instate students from the fall of 2012 to the fall of 2022.
+According to numbers I received from Rogers State University, fall enrollment numbers for their university system show a 37 percent drop in undergraduate, instate students from the fall of 2012 to the fall of 2022.

 Northeastern State University is the fourth largest public university in the state of Oklahoma.
 They have also seen a decline in enrollment numbers over the past decade.
 Dr. Jerrid Freeman, Vice President of Student Affairs and Enrollment Management says there's a number of factors at play.

-"If you look at the last decade, if you look at how much state support has declined, it’s even greater, so I think if you look at those variables, not only declining enrollments but state support you see a significant impact,” he remarked.
+"If you look at the last decade, if you look at how much state support has declined, it’s even greater, so I think if you look at those variables, not only declining enrollments but state support you see a significant impact,” said Freeman.

 NSU has a large number of transfer students and adult learners.
 Freeman said they've got to figure out what the market looks like and that they’re constantly looking at their academic program to see if they are meeting the needs of the students who want those degrees.

-We asked Jerrid if he thinks the pandemic impacted the way they look at education to which he replied:
+We asked Jerrid if he thinks the pandemic impacted the way they look at education.

-“I think its impacted the way they look at everything,” Jerrid replied.
+“I think its impacted the way they look at everything,” said Jerrid..
 “There’s also a whole lot of people who are trying to figure out where does college fit for them, and I think those are the questions we’re trying to help answer for folks.”

 NSU still has students who are looking for that traditional four year undergraduate experience.

-Breanna Littlebear, who is now a junior, also looked at OU, OSU and TU—she said smaller class sizes and affordability are what drew her to NSU.
+Breanna Littlebear, who is now a junior, also looked at OU, OSU and TU

-"I've made so many close connections,” Bray explained, “I wouldn't have gotten those opportunities that I've gotten here."
+"I've made so many close connections,” said Bray.
+“I wouldn't have gotten those opportunities that I've gotten here."